-From JPMA On assuming the position of Chairman
+From JPMA On assuming the office of Chairman

-We must also keep in mind that the competitiveness of pharmaceutical companies is changing from scientific and sales capabilities to a variety of other factors, such as highly independent corporate governance, human rights, diversity, and SDGs (Sustainable Development Goals).
+In terms of competitiveness of pharmaceutical companies, it is important to keep in mind that a variety of factors are becoming the source of competitiveness, ranging from scientific and sales capabilities to highly independent corporate governance, human rights, diversity, and SDGs (Sustainable Development Goals) initiatives.

-The pharmaceutical industry is now being called upon to transform itself in order to meet the increasingly diverse and sophisticated healthcare needs on a global scale.
+The pharmaceutical industry must now transform itself to meet the increasingly diverse and sophisticated healthcare needs on a global scale.

 Japan Pharmaceutical Manufacturers Association